Baby Bath Massacre

-Baby Bath Massacre is a 1994 Australian film directed by Stuart McDonald and starring Maya Stange and Sullivan Stapleton.
+Baby Bath Massacre is a 1994 Australian teen drama television film directed by Stuart McDonald and starring Maya Stange and Sullivan Stapleton.
 It was a spin-off from the TV series Raw.

 Synopsis

 Students not participating in weekly inter-school sport are expected to partake in skating activities at the local rollerskating rink.
 Rebellious Rose and introverted Adrian meet on the way to the rink and get involved in an event called 'The Baby Bath Massacre', where the proprietor has superglued plastic baby baths to skateboards to use as racing vehicles to push each other around in.